 Many of our regional Partnership schools have long established relationships with the university to include teacher training, professional development of teaching and non- teaching staff, research and award bearing accreditation.

 Excellent employment opportunities exist with many of our partner schools employing University of Worcester trainees, who become mentors and post holders, maintaining a professional commitment to the University.

-The partnership is school centred; schools are involved directly in the selection and recruitment for ITE programmes; schools design, deliver and evaluate the programme to ensure trainees receive excellent training to become high quality trainees and well prepared as fully skilled and knowledgeable professionals in schools.
+The partnership is school centred; schools are involved directly in the selection and recruitment for programmes; schools design, deliver and evaluate the programme to ensure trainees receive excellent training to become high quality trainees and well prepared as fully skilled and knowledgeable professionals.
 This ensures our trainees have strong curriculum knowledge, phase expertise and the ability to use a range of teaching and learning strategies to great effect.

-Schools have an integral role in maintaining consistency, coherency and the high quality of all aspects of the training through an active participation as members of the strategic leadership and management of the programmes, moderation and quality assurance processes.
-Both the initial teacher education and continuing professional development work of the Secondary Partnership benefits enormously where partners work across school and university settings.
-School-based colleagues are encouraged to offer their expertise by involving themselves in university-based teaching, and similarly, university-based colleagues work in a wide range of ways in school contexts.
+Schools have an integral role in maintaining consistency, coherency and the high quality of all aspects of the training through an active participation as members of the strategic leadership and management of the programmes, moderation and quality assurance processes..
+School-based colleagues r provide expertise in university-based teaching, and similarly, university-based colleagues work in a wide range of ways in school contexts.

 The secondary partnership benefits from the diversity of schools within the partnership; from small, rural schools in the Worcestershire and Herefordshire countryside to large, urban schools in the Black Country, Birmingham, Coventry, Warwick as well as Worcester city.